jarrellimdata/hospital-emd-etl/README.md

 ## ▶️ How to Run the Project

-1. Make sure PostgreSQL is installed and running locally.
+1. Ensure PostgreSQL is installed and running locally.
-2. Update the database credentials in `load_to_postgres.py` if needed.
+2. Update DB credentials in .env or directly in the script.
-3. Place the raw Excel files inside the `data/raw` folder.
+3. Download and place raw Excel files in data/raw/
 4. Run the ETL pipeline:

 ```bash
 python pipeline.py